aimingeye/ImageAI/README.md

 ### Prerequisites

-List any software or tools that need to be installed before setting up the project.
-For example:
+Software or tools that need to be installed before setting up the project:

 - Node.js
 - npm